ifLink-AntiCluster/AntiClusterPersonal/README.md

 ## Overview
-This is an application that counts the proximity using the radio waves transmitted by the smartphone.
+This is an application that measures the number of proximity using beacon signals transmitted by smartphones.

 ## Description
-It receives the Advertising packets that the smartphone is sending out to connect to the Bluetooth device and counts the number of people who are in close proximity by judging "close contact", "close proximity" and "surroundings" according to the radio wave strength and duration.<br>
+It receives the advertising packets that the smartphone is transmitted to connect to the Bluetooth device and counts as the number of people who are in close proximity by judging "close contact", "near" and "around" according to the RSSI and duration.<br>
-If there is a person who is in close proximity for more than a certain amount of time at a certain distance, it is counted as close contact.<br>
+If there is a person who is in close proximity for more than a certain amount of time at a certain distance, it is counted as "close contact".<br>
-The current value of the count is counted and cleared every 10 minutes, and is drawn on the graph in real time.<br>
+The "Current" is a value that is counted and cleared every 10 minutes, and it is drawn on the graph in real time.<br>
-The results of the risk assessment are displayed based on the maximum value of the count during the display period.<br>
+The results of the risk level are displayed based on the maximum value of the count during a display period.<br>
-In addition, by tapping "Share risk judgment", the level value of the risk judgment can be put on the Advertising packet and sent.<br>
+There is also a function to share risk level which allows you to manually share the risk level value by the advertising packet.<br>
+Note that the the risk level never shared automatically.

 ## Screenshots
 <img src="screenshot/Screenshot_home_1d.png" width="240" alt="Screenshot"/> <img src="screenshot/Screenshot_home_2w.png" width="240" alt="Screenshot"/> <img src="screenshot/Screenshot_setting.png" width="240" alt="Screenshot"/>